tomrndom/osf-website/src/pages/about/board/index.md

     title: Individual Representative
   - company: Cisco
     description: >-
-      <p>Shannon is a Distinguished Engineer and Cloud Architect for Cloud
-      Native and Application Infrastructure technologies at Cisco.
+      Shannon is a Distinguished Engineer and Cloud Architect for Cloud Native and Application Infrastructure technologies at Cisco.
 He has been at Cisco for 20+ years.
 Shannon worked as a systems engineer at a system integrator for many years and as an end-user engineer in the medical industry prior to that.</p>

       <p>Shannon has been involved, as a technical contributor in the OpenStack
       (Since Diablo), Kubernetes and Istio communities, with a distinct focus on all-things networking.
-He is an author (“IPv6 for Enterprise Networks”) and a frequent speaker at various industry and community conferences to include OpenStack/Open Infrastructure Summits, Cisco Live, etc.</p>
+He is an author (“IPv6 for Enterprise Networks”) and a frequent speaker at various industry and community conferences to include OpenStack/Open Infrastructure Summits, Cisco Live, etc.
     linkedin: 'https://www.linkedin.com/in/smcfarland/'
     name: Shannon McFarland
     openStack: 'https://www.openstack.org/community/members/profile/1356'